Tips for Booking Flights Online

 Payment - How Secure is it to book online?

-The simple answer: it's very secure, as long as you book with a repudiable online company.
+The simple answer: it's very secure, as long as you book with a reputable online company.
 If you’re not sure which company is taking your credit card, you may want to think twice about booking your hotel or ticket there.
 But do a little research, like googling "is [company name] safe to book with?".
-There are plenty of 3rd-party review sites where other travelers have posted their thoughts and opinions which could help you determine if that dream fare you found on a site you never heard from is the real deal.
+There are plenty of third-party review sites where other travelers have posted their thoughts and opinions, which could help you determine if that dream fare you found on a site you never heard of is the real deal.

 Confirmation for your reservation